SherphylleKC/SherphylleKC/README.md

 - 💬 Ask me about ... --->
 - 📫 How to reach me: sherphylle.c@outlook.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I play computer games.
-Genres that I play are FPS, BattleRoyale, MMORPG, and Indie
+- ⚡ Fun fact: I play computer games such as FPS, BattleRoyale, MMORPG, and Indie